 Many studies have linked physical activity and improved insulin levels.
-There’s no need to feel overwhelmed though, even moderate levels of daily activity can help.
-The key is avoid long periods of being extremely sedentary.
+There is no need to feel overwhelmed, though, even moderate levels of daily activity can help.
+The key is to avoid long periods of being extremely sedentary.

 In fact, especially for middle-aged women, exercise that is too intense can raise cortisol levels, which in turn, can raise insulin levels, so getting creative with your exercise becomes more important as you get older.
 In addition to increasing moderate exercise, aim to increase your other daily movements.
 For example, park a bit further away, do the dishes by hand at the end of the evening, or even just stretch for a few minutes at home.
 Even little bits of activity can add up.

 You can add insulin resistance to the long list of reasons not to smoke.
 This is another step that sounds easier than it often turns out to be.
 If you smoke, you don’t have to give it up alone.
 We are here to help!

 Certain supplements can help as well, but making sure that you are taking the right ones that are a good fit for you is best discussed with your natural health practitioner.